 What is the PCORI deadline?

-The PCORI fee is due no later than July 31 of the calendar year immediately following the last day of the policy year or plan year to which the fee applies.
+The PCORI fee is due July 31st of the calendar year immediately following the last day of the plan year or policy year to which the fee applies.